josephwilk/amrita/README.md

       "mad hatter tea party" |> contains %r"h(\w+)er" end

-    fact "has a prefix" do
-      [1, 2, 3, 4] |> has_prefix [1, 2]
+    fact "has_prefix checks if the start of a collection matches" do [1, 2, 3, 4] |> has_prefix [1, 2]

       {1, 2, 3, 4} |> has_prefix {1, 2}
     end

-    fact "has a suffix" do
-      [1, 2, 3, 4 ,5] |> has_suffix [4, 5]
+    fact "has_suffix checks if the end of a collection matches" do [1, 2, 3, 4 ,5] |> has_suffix [4, 5]

       {1, 2, 3, 4} |> has_suffix {3, 4}
     end

-    fact "evens" do
-      [2, 4, 6, 8] |> for_all even(&1)
+    fact "for_all checks if a predicate holds for all elements" do [2, 4, 6, 8] |> for_all even(&1)

       ; or alternatively you could write